 \section{Proposed LF Depth Estimation}

 \textbf{Overview}.
-As illustrated in Figure \ref{fig:pipline}, our LF depth estimation method consists of the following five modules: \begin{enumerate} \item[1)] \emph{SEPI-based initial depth estimation.} We first compute the slope map based on the SEPI algorithm.
-For every point in the central sub-aperture image, an SEPI is constructed.
-Therefore, we could derive more accurate slope map as lines in SEPIs contain more pixels.
-(Section \ref{sec:dis0})
+As illustrated in Figure \ref{fig:pipline}, our LF depth estimation method consists of the following four modules: \begin{enumerate} \item[1)] \emph{SEPI-based initial depth estimation.} We first compute the slope map using the SEPI algorithm.
+For each point in the central sub-aperture image, an SEPI is constructed, allowing us to obtain a more precise slope map.
+The increased number of pixels in the lines of SEPIs contributes to this enhanced accuracy. (see Section \ref{sec:dis0})

-\item[2)] \emph{Half-SEPI-based depth refinement over occluded regions.} To improve initial slope results over occluded regions, we propose half-stitched-SEPI (half-SEPI) algorithm that predicts, shifts and concatenates non-occluded points in \textit{corresponding EPIs}.
-(Section \ref{sec:occRefine})
+\item[2)] \emph{Half-SEPI-based depth refinement over occluded regions.} To improve initial slope results over occluded regions, we propose half-SEPI (half-SEPI) algorithm that predicts, shifts, and concatenates non-occluded points in corresponding EPIs. (see Section \ref{sec:occRefine})

-\item[3)] \emph{ Joint photo-consistency-based depth refinement.} To improve robustness, the slope is refined among a range near the initial slope by simultaneously minimizing the photo-consistency cost of a group of local lines.
-In occluded and non-occluded regions, the difference of range selection is described also.
-(Section \ref{sec:SlopeRefine})

-\item[4)] \emph{Superpixel-based depth refinement over texture-less regions.} The depth propagation framework is proposed to refine the depth over texture-less regions.
-At first, we distinguish texture-less regions from LF image via the local texture information (LTI) and the color constraint at the scale of the superpixel \cite{chen}.
-Subsequently, the coarse depth is refined by propagating the accurate depth from edge to interior of texture-less regions.
-(Section \ref{sec:disTlm})
+\item[3)] \emph{Depth refinement over texture-less regions.} Initially, we distinguish texture-less regions in the LF image using local texture information (LTI) and the color constraint at the superpixel scale.
+Subsequently, we refine the coarse depth by propagating accurate depth information from the edges to the interior of the texture-less regions. (see Section \ref{sec:disTlm})

-\item[5)] \emph{Global depth optimization.} A series of rectification and reinforcement operations are performed and fitted into the global optimization model.
-(Section \ref{sec:disFinal})
+\item[4)] \emph{Global depth optimization.} A series of rectification and reinforcement operations are performed and fitted into the global optimization model. (see Section \ref{sec:disFinal})

-\end{enumerate} In what follows, we will detail these modules one-by-one.
+\end{enumerate} In what follows, we will detail these modules one by one.